tim-br/Student_GUI/README.md

 Student_GUI
 ===========

-A small GUI to organize a group of students.
+A small GUI in Java with MySQL to organize a group of students.
 This is written in Java 8 with JavaFX.